Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 There’s a common misunderstanding in the training and martial community that’s the direct result of projection:

 This isn’t a matter of ethnicity, class, or national identity.
 It’s a matter that if you’ve never been desperate, you don’t know how desperate people think.
 If you see a Rolex, you might think “nice watch”.
-You probably don’t think “I could bash his head in, and pawn that thing for $800 and why should that guy have it anyway?”
+You probably don’t think “I could bash his head in, and pawn that thing for $800 because he looks like an easy target.”

 To punctuate this misunderstanding, let’s evaluate this.
 It’s common to hear people use variations of the following: